openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 For detailed instructions see [here]().

 ### Create a service to access data.

 In Domain Driven Design (DDD) a *Repository* is definied as *"a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects"*.
-So to access data from the database you decide to implement a `ProductRepository` class using `JdbcTemplate` based on KISS principle.
+So to access data from the database we will implement a `ProductRepository` class using `JdbcTemplate` based on KISS principle.
 Keep It Simple Stupid ;-)

 The full implementation looks like this: